IBIResearch/MPSTransferFunction/README.md

 # MPSTransferFunction Example

-This folder contains example code for applying a MPS transfer function to measured data.
+This folder contains example code for applying an MPS transfer function to measured data.
 The method includes the representation of MPS signal responses in time- and frequency domain, as well as the MPI point-spread function and the hysteresis curve.

 The method is described in the associated publication